Stormwater general permits

 We issue individual water quality permits for one specific entity where discharge characteristics are variable and do not fit a general permit category.
 Storm water

-We keep permit data in our Permit and Reporting Information System (PARIS).
+Find information on permits in our public Permit and Reporting Information System (PARIS).
 The information we collect here includes:

 • Permits and application data